 - Filli Vanilli does a combined reprise of the Ponytones' "Find The Music in You" and Fluttershy's aria "Music in the Treetops".

-- The mane theme has a orchestral Theme Music Power-Up reprise in Twilight's Kingdom Part 2 when the Mane Six transform into Rainbow Power mode.
+- The MLP theme has a orchestral Theme Music Power-Up reprise in Twilight's Kingdom Part 2 when the Mane Six transform into Rainbow Power mode.

 - In one episode of Darkwing Duck the antagonist of the episode gets a Villain Song early on claiming how powerful and untouchable he is.
 Near the end of the episode, Darkwing gets a heroic version that states how he's bringing said villain to justice which even mixes in a bit of The Villain Sucks Song.